estebanmunchjones2019/react-hooks-article/readme.md

 💡Useful notes about the `useEffect` dependacy array:

 1. `setPosts` is added to the dependancy array of the `useEffect` hook, because is a function that's being defined outisde `useEffect`.
-This addition doesn't cause an infitnite loop because `setPosts` is always the same function pointer every time the `usePosts` function runs, because that is guaranteed by React.
+This addition doesn't cause an infitnite loop because `setPosts` is always the same function's pointer every time the `usePosts` function runs, because setPosts is a function that updates the `posts` state (a function returned when calling `useState` hook).
+React guarantees us that setPosts will always be the same function's pointer on re-renders.

-2. If you have functions as a dependancy (functions not returned by a built in React hook), make sure you wrap them with `useCallback` so the they are the same object when the component re-renders, like this:
+2. If you have functions as a dependancy (functions not returned by a built in React hook) of `useEffect`, make sure you wrap them with `useCallback` hook, so the they'r the same object when the component re-renders, like this:

    ````jsx
    // useCallback approach